 NIH-funded institutions need to have their institutional biosafety committee, or IBC, as well as their institutional review board, or IRB, review proposed clinical trials to assess the safety of the trial.
-The PD-1101 Phase 1b clinical trial of VY-AADC (NBIb-1817), the PD-1102 Phase 1 trial exploring the delivery of VY-AADC (NBIb-1817) using a posterior trajectory, and the RESTORE-1 Phase 2 clinical trial are being conducted at multiple sites, and therefore are subject to oversight by these authorities.
+The PD-1101 Phase 1b clinical trial of VY-AADC (NBIb-1817), the PD-1102 Phase 1 trial exploring the delivery of VY-AADC (NBIb-1817) using a posterior trajectory, and the RESTORE-1 Phase 2 clinical trial have been conducted at multiple sites, and therefore are subject to oversight by these authorities.
 Such trials will need to be re-reviewed by the respective institutional IRBs if the protocols for the trials are amended, and any delay in or failure to obtain institutional IRB approval for any protocol or protocol amendment could delay, interrupt, or limit the conduct of the clinical trial at one or more participating clinical trial sites.
-For example, we and our collaboration partner Neurocrine paused screening of new patients for enrollment in the RESTORE-1 Phase 2 clinical trial in April 2020, in part to facilitate IRB reviews of certain amendments made to the RESTORE-1 clinical trial protocol.
-Because the DSMB for the RESTORE-1 Phase 2 clinical trial has recently recommended a pause in the dosing of patients in the trial pending its review of certain patient-level data, we and Neurocrine have decided to delay the planned resumption of patient screening in the trial until Neurocrine has submitted any required expedited IND safety report related to these matters and the DSMB is able to complete its evaluation.
+For example, in connection with the RESTORE-1 Phase 2 clinical trial, we and our collaboration partner Neurocrine paused screening of new patients, in part to facilitate IRB reviews of certain amendments made to the clinical trial protocol.
+As the FDA imposed a clinical hold on the RESTORE-1 Phase 2 clinical trial in December 2020, the resumption of any patient screening or dosing in the trial is now subject to the resolution of the clinical hold currently in effect.

-Adverse developments in clinical trials of gene therapy products conducted by us or others may cause the FDA or other oversight bodies to change the requirements for approval of any of our product candidates.
+Adverse or unforeseen developments in clinical trials of gene therapy products conducted by us or others may cause the FDA or other oversight bodies to change the requirements for approval of any of our product candidates.
 Similarly, EMA and local health authorities of individual countries within the European Union may issue new guidelines concerning the clinical development and marketing authorization for gene therapy medicinal products and require that we comply with these new guidelines.
 The EMA and agencies at both the federal and state level in the United States have expressed an interest in further regulating new biotechnologies, including gene therapy.
 In addition, gene therapy products are considered genetically-modified organism, or GMO, products and are regulated as such in each country.
 Designation of the type of GMO product and subsequent handling and disposal requirements can vary across countries and is variable throughout the European Union.
 Addressing each specific country requirement and obtaining approval to commence a clinical trial in these countries could result in delays in starting, conducting, or completing a clinical trial.
 Similar issues could be faced in other regions of the world including the Asia-Pacific region.